 - yellow eyes or skin

-Some of the side effects that can occur with eluxadoline may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common:
+Some side effects of eluxadoline may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common

 - Body aches or pain

 - difficulty with breathing

 - excess air or gas in the stomach or bowels

 - pressure in the stomach

 For Healthcare Professionals